Who are we?

 For students who are searching for a major, building a resume' or looking into different career options, our team is here to assist you discover your path to success!

 We can assist employers in filling positions you have within your organization.
-Whether they are full-time or part-time, on campus or off, or internships or cooperative education experiences, we will help you find the student who best meets your needs.
+Whether they are full-time or part-time, internships or cooperative education experiences, we will help you find the student who best meets your needs.

 Whom we serve?